 Why Hazardous Location Classification Is a Life-Safety Decision

-Key definition: A hazardous location classification identifies the material that can create an explosive atmosphere (gas/vapor or dust) and how often it may be present.
-Division 2 does not mean “low risk”—it means the hazard is expected only during abnormal conditions such as leaks, ventilation failures, spills, or process upsets.
+A hazardous location classification identifies both the material capable of forming an explosive atmosphere and the likelihood of its presence.
+Division 2 does not indicate low consequence; it indicates that the hazard is expected only during abnormal events such as leaks, ventilation failures, spills, or process upsets.
+Incorrect classification or fixture selection can result in NEC noncompliance and the introduction of ignition risk.

 Two of the most commonly misunderstood classifications are Class I Division 2 and Class II Division 2.
 While both describe environments where hazardous materials are not normally present under normal operating conditions, the nature of the hazard—gas versus dust—fundamentally changes fixture design requirements.